Why a Random Sentence Can Feel Like It Was Written for You

 Randomness as an editorial stance

 Choosing randomness is a refusal to pretend we have your file.
-It is also a small act of respect: you are not a segment in our funnel.
+It's also just honest: you are not a segment in our funnel.
 You are a person using a toy for grownups — a toy that admits it is a toy.

 Does that make the hint less meaningful?
 Only if you assume meaning must arrive from outside.
 The editorial bet here is almost the opposite of Barnum's grift: we do not want you to trust the line.
 We want you to notice what you do with it — agreement, resistance, relief, anger — and ask where that reaction was waiting before the line showed up.